importantimport/fff/docs/concepts/flavor-transform.md

 For environments where the above two plugins do not work directly (e.g. Qwik City), you can also use the `transform` function exported by `fff-flavored-frontmatter`.

-Note that it only accepts FFFPreset (not string), so you must import the preset:
+Note that it only accepts [FFF Transform Preset](#fff-transform-preset) (not string), so you must import or create preset:

 ```ts
 import { useDocumentHead } from '@builder.io/qwik-city'